 • Himalaya Trip T-shirt.

-• Local fresh fruit like pomegranates and apple etc.
+• Local fresh fruit like pomegranates and apples, etc.

 • 1 Night Hotel in Pokhara on BB Plan.